SWBC mortgage review

 SWBC reviews and complaints

-As of July 2021, a handful of customers on WalletHub have given the company a 3 out of 5 rating.
-SWBC Mortgage isn’t accredited by the Better Business Bureau (BBB) and has an A+ BBB business rating, a 1 out of 5 star customer rating from 11 reviewers and 17 consumer complaints closed in the past three years.
+As of July 2022, customers on WalletHub give the company a 2.7 out of 5 rating after 27 reviews.
+SWBC Mortgage isn’t accredited by the Better Business Bureau (BBB).
+On the BBB, it has a 1 out of 5 star rating from 16 reviewers and 27 consumer complaints closed in the past three years.

 SWBC pros and cons